-How to Get a Mortgage With a Tax Lien: Step-by-Step Strategies
+How Can You Get a Mortgage With a Tax Lien: Step-by-Step Strategies?

 Getting a mortgage with a tax lien requires either resolving the debt or having an active payment plan in place.
 While traditional lenders typically require full resolution, alternative financing options like DSCR loans and hard money lending provide viable paths for borrowers who are actively managing their tax obligations.
 This guide walks you through the exact steps to secure mortgage financing regardless of your tax lien status.